appcircleio/appcircle-docusaurus/docs/publish-module/index.md

 ## Rename Publish Profile

-Appcircle allows previously created profiles to be renamed.
-To do this, the **Rename** button is used by clicking on the three dots at the top right of the relevant profile card from the cards in the Publish profile list.
+Appcircle allows previously created publish profiles to be renamed.

+To do this, click on the three dots at the top right of the relevant publish profile in the profiles list and the select **Rename**.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/publish-rename.png' />

 :::caution
-Publish profile names must be unique for all platforms.
-For example, if you have a profile named "Example" for iOS Publish, Appcircle will not allow you to create a profile named "Example" again for Android Publish or rename it with the existing name.
+Publish profile names must be unique for both iOS and Android.

+For example, if you have a publish profile named "My Great App" for iOS Publish, Appcircle will not allow you to create a profile named "My Great App" again for Android Publish or iOS Publish.

+Also, you cannot rename a publish to an existing name on the same platform.
 :::

 ## Delete Publish Profile